Skip to main content

 Voices of the Wilderness Artist-in-Residence Program

-An Alaskan artist-in-residence program where participants are partnered with a wilderness specialist to join in projects such as research, monitoring and education in a remote wilderness setting.
+The Alaskan artist-in-residence program partners participants with a wilderness specialist to join in projects such as research, monitoring and education in a remote wilderness setting.

 Sponsored by: USDA Forest Service, National Park Service & U.S. Fish & Wildlife Service